danielgsantos15/danielgsantos15/README.md

 ### Hey there 👋
-I'm Daniel Santos
+My name is Daniel Santos from Brazil and I am Back-end Developer

 Here are some things that I'm learning and that I would like to show you

+My presentation Website with some informations about me: https://danielgsantos15-curriculo.herokuapp.com/

-In 2021 I graduated in Analysis and Development of Systems
+In 2021 I graduated in ADS from UNINOVE

-Looking for my first job as Back-end Developer
+In love with Javascript, Node.js and all related of Back-end

-Knoledge in Javascript, Node.js, Express.js, RestAPI, MongoDB, MySQL.
+Updating my skils in Express.js, RestAPI, MongoDB, MySQL

+Who's Dev don't fear!